sarahrshannon/sarahrshannon.github.io/_projects/2_project.md

 category: work
 ---

-I have generated global glacier volume loss projections for climate scenarios that exceed 2 degrees global average warming relative to the pre-industrial period.
+I generated global glacier volume loss projections for climate scenarios that exceed 2 degrees global average warming relative to the pre-industrial period.
 The projections were made by developing a glacier scheme for the JULES land surface model and forcing this with an ensemble of downscaled CMIP5 models.
 The work was for the [High-End Climate Impacts and Extremes (HELIX) project](https://helixclimate.eu/).